KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/troubleshoot_guide.md

 ## Worst Case Scenario: Alternative Installation Method

+!!! attention

-> **Attention**: The workaround method may have scaling issues with the installer depending on the hardware especially if it is a handheld PC.
+    The workaround method may have scaling issues with the installer depending on the hardware especially if it is a handheld PC.

 The workaround below is also useful for **downloading a smaller ISO size**.